Sinam (2022 film)

 Sinam is a 2022 Indian Tamil-language action thriller film directed by G. N. R. Kumaravelan.
-The film stars Arun Vijay and Pallak Lalwani in the lead roles, while Shabir composed the soundtrack album and background score.
+The film stars Arun Vijay and Pallak Lalwani in the lead roles.
+Shabir composed the soundtrack album and background score.
 The title of the film was announced on 6 November 2019.
-The film was released theatrically worldwide on 16 September 2022 to mixed reviews from critics but eventually become flop at box office.
+The film was released theatrically worldwide on 16 September 2022 to mixed reviews from critics but eventually flopped at the box office.

 Plot

 Sub-Inspector Pari Venkat (Arun Vijay) is a righteous and fearless police officer who lives peacefully with his loving wife, Madhangi, and their young daughter.
 Pari believes in upholding justice and does not tolerate crime, even involving influential people.

 One day, Madhangi leaves home to visit her parents in their hometown.
 However, she suddenly goes missing.
 Pari becomes worried when she doesn’t return or answer his calls.
 His worst fears come true when he finds out that Madhangi has been brutally raped and murdered, her body dumped in a desolate area.
 Completely shattered, Pari struggles with grief, but his pain soon turns into rage.
 Determined to bring the perpetrators to justice, he takes charge of the investigation despite being personally affected by the case.

 As Pari starts piecing together the crime, he discovers shocking evidence pointing toward a larger conspiracy.
 He learns that Madhangi had unknowingly witnessed an illegal activity and was targeted to keep her silent.
 Further investigation reveals that a gang involved in sex trafficking and abuse is behind her murder.
 The perpetrators are not just normal criminals but have strong political and police connections, making it difficult for Pari to seek justice.
 The corrupt system tries to stop Pari from digging deeper, and his department warns him to step away from the case.
 But he refuses to give up.

 Fueled by his grief and determination, Pari tracks down the criminals individually.
 He uses his intelligence and combat skills to fight against the corrupt system.
 He faces life-threatening situations but refuses to back down.
 In a thrilling climax, Pari uncovers the entire operation and exposes the main culprits behind the crime.
 He ensures that those responsible for Madhangi’s brutal murder get the punishment they deserve.
 The film ends on an emotional note, emphasizing justice, integrity, and the struggles faced by honest police officers in a corrupt system.